workshopper/goingnative/exercises/lets_make_something_compile/problem.md

 Take a look at your `package.json`.
 You will find some work has already been done for you, specifically dependencies have been included.
 Lets break down what each do, and why they make your life easier.

-* `nan` - nan provides standardized way to build native modules across different versions of node.
+* `nan` - nan provides a standardized way to build native modules across different versions of node.
 From their `README.md`:
     In a moment we will need to tell `node-gyp` where to find nan.